 On the other hand, under Section 19.04, a person commits manslaughter when he or she recklessly causes the death of another individual.
 Manslaughter is a felony of the second degree in Texas, punishable by 2 to 20 years in prison.

-Don't leave your fate in the hands of the prosecution, contact Round Rock criminal defense attorney, R. Scott Magee right away to schedule your confidential and free case evaluation!
+Don't leave your fate in the hands of the prosecution, contact Williamson County violent crimes attorney, R. Scott Magee right away to schedule your confidential and free case evaluation!